Wine Country adds new ultra-luxury resort in the midst of a pandemic shutdown

 The newest resort in California Wine Country has a yoga lawn in the middle of a vineyard, a guest-friendly apiary program, a massage with locally sourced olive oil and a special glass-enclosed dining room that is cantilevered into the middle of a 100-year-old oak tree.

-Still, perhaps the most notable attribute of the new Montage Healdsburg in Sonoma County is that the 130-room resort with rates starting at $695 per night opened in the middle of the Covid-19 pandemic.
+Montage Healdsburg in Sonoma County is that the 130-room resort with rates starting at $695 per night opened in the middle of the Covid-19 pandemic.

 Technically, the 258-acre resort in this tiny-but-vibrant town opened earlier this month (Dec.
 12).
 Because that date also was the start of the county’s latest shelter-in-place edict, occupancy is way below what management expected, and the hotel is significantly limited to “essential” travelers only by order of the county public health officer.